eglantine-vialaneix/digital-education/README.md

 # digital-education
-A digital learning tool to teach Gradient Descent
+A digital learning tool to teach Gradient Descent.

+See web deployment at [Cauchy in Matterhorn](https://cauchy-in-matterhorn.streamlit.app/)

 LEFT TODO: